8+ B&B'S TO VIEW THE FALL FOLIAGE

 This beautiful, 4-bedroom inn is located in Pipersville in the sprawling Bucks County countryside among hundreds of red, orange and yellow leaves!
 Sit by the outdoor firepit with marshmallows and hot cider during your stay.
 Tour the wineries of Bucks County during your stay, and be sure to grab dinner at the Pineville Tavern, which was featured on Diners, Drive-Ins and Dives and just a short ride away.
 Have a large family or friend group?
 Rent out the whole inn at a special rate.

-- Dining at Golden Pheasant Inn
+- Golden Pheasant Inn

 Located between the Delaware River and Canal in Bucks County, the Golden Pheasant Inn offers fine dining and luxurious accommodations in a truly picturesque setting.
 Relax and take a moment to savor one-of-a-kind canal-side dining, warm hospitality, and French-inspired cuisine.
 Tons of foliage surrounds the inn.
 Right up the hill is the delectable and architectural masterpiece known as Sand Castle Winery.
 Try their Alpine Spice wine in fall!